Black Honey Bees in America

 Keep in mind however, we are not only referring to the color of the honey bee but rather the genetics.

 Not every dark honey bee is Apis Mellifera mellifera.
-Those with Carniolan and genes from Russian honey bees tend to be dark also.
+Colonies with Carniolan honey bee genetics or genes from Russian honey bees tend to be dark also.

-Their journey to America was likely thanks to early colonists.
-Hives traveled the ships to make the journey to the new country.
+The black honey bees journey to America was likely thanks to early colonists.
+Hives traveled in ships to make the journey to the new country.
+I can only imagine that this was very stressful to the bee colonies.

 There are no native honey bees in the US.
 But, beehives were established in the area of Virginia as early as 1622.

 The Black Honey Bee did well in the New World finding ample sources of pollen and nectar.
-Like all healthy colonies, they swarmed forming new feral colonies.
+Like all healthy colonies, they produced bee swarms forming new feral colonies.
 For over 200 years, they expanded across the US.

-They were the only bees available for American beekeepers until the mid-1800’s.
+Black honey bees were the only honey bees available for American beekeepers until the mid-1800’s.
 At this time, Italian bees were imported.
 If we already had honey bees, why import more?

 The German Black Bees were known to be rather fierce individuals.
 They were runny on the comb, prone to stinging and very defensive.